lantins/resque-retry/README.md

                   no delay, 1m, 10m,   1h,    3h,    6h
     @backoff_strategy = [0, 60, 600, 3600, 10800, 21600]
+    @add_random_quotient = nil
+    @random_quotient_range = 3.0

 The first delay will be 0 seconds, the 2nd will be 60 seconds, etc...
 Again, tweak to your own needs.

 The number of retries is equal to the size of the `backoff_strategy` array, unless you set `retry_limit` yourself.

+If `add_random_quotient` is true, your delay values will be multiplied by a random number between [1.0, `random_quotient_range`].
+This is useful if you have a lot of jobs fail at the same time (e.g., due to connectivity issues) and you don't want them all retried on the same retry schedule.

 ### Retry Specific Exceptions